diegojromerolopez/djanban/README.md

 python src/manage.py fetch <trello_username>
 ```

-One good idea is set this action in a cron action and call it each hour or half-hour.
+You'll need to set this action in a cron action and call it each hour or half-hour.

 This process takes several seconds for each board (only three requests are needed per board).
+In my tests, for 4 boards, the process takes 1 minute.

 If you want to call this action, there is a button that allows you to fetch all the board data: